in april, avsi-usa donors and staff went to oaxaca to learn more about the educational Center by interacting with staff, parents and children

 The visit was also a good opportunity for Socorro Del Río, Executive Director of Crecemos, to evaluate future challenges and goals for the educational center that in 2018 celebrates its 25th anniversary.
 AVSI-USA staff had the chance to participate in a staff meeting with the Crecemos team.
 Socorro pointed out that “Our biggest challenge is to help the staff keep going.”
 Moments of personal reflection and sharing of experiences are clearly important for the staff whose day-to-day work is full of challenges.

-Jesús Hernández Cruz, director in the city of Tlalixtac de Cabrera, knows exactly why he works with Crecemos:
+Jesús Hernández Cruz, director at one of Crecemos' Educational Centers, knows exactly why he works with Crecemos:

 “If we don’t give kids an option, they will join the gangs.
 These kids want to go to university, but their parents don’t have money, so if we don’t give them skills they will never make it.
 This is why I come to work everyday.
 If we don’t believe that we can change the world then nothing will ever change.”

 On the third and last day of the trip, AVSI-USA staff visited one of the educational centers supported by Crecemos in La Mixteca, a region in Western Oaxaca.
 There, around 100 children and their families attend programs in nutrition, academic support, sports and personal development.
 Ian Alves (12 years) and Cristina Aldrette (13 years), both children of AVSI-USA staff, were excited to bring gifts of equipment for soccer and basketball to the kids.
 The children in La Mixteca, they found, are really just like them, despite living in very different circumstances.

 “My favorite activities are playing, painting and writing,” says Karla Esmeralda Cruz, 9 years old.
 “When I grow up, I want to become a doctor, to take care of sick people."